camillecochener/camillecochener.github.io/professional-experience.md

 I operated for :
 * <span style="font-weight: bold; font-family: 'Yanone Kaffeesatz', sans-serif;">L'Oréal R&I during 1 year, 6 months</span> : In the Scientific Computing team, I was in charge of day-to-day Data Science projects, supporting the R&D laboratories.
-* <span style="font-weight: bold; font-family: 'Yanone Kaffeesatz', sans-serif;">Essilor International during 10 months</span> : I was in charge of the first Data Science project within the R&D department related to the analysis of the historical data of antireflective products development.
+* <span style="font-weight: bold; font-family: 'Yanone Kaffeesatz', sans-serif;">Essilor International during 10 months</span> : I was in charge of the first Data Science project within the R&D department related to the analysis of the historical data from the antireflective products development process.
 * <span style="font-weight: bold; font-family: 'Yanone Kaffeesatz', sans-serif;">Several fixed-price projects for clients in various areas</span> : to build classification models on biological data, to identify influence of parameters on indicators, to segment a customer portfolio, to build appetence score, to provide a training in programming...

 <span style="font-weight: bold; font-family: 'Yanone Kaffeesatz', sans-serif;">Keywords</span>: Statistics, Data Analysis, Machine Learning, Applications, R, Python, SQL, Consulting